Bank4All/Bank4All/corebank/readme.md

 Step by step, we disqualify fake progressive technology ( Java, C#, Pascal, Lisp) as well as too old technology ( Fortran), too niche ( ADA, Haskel, Julia) or too dangerous( Javascript, R,  Python )

-We isolate and qualify C++, Rust and Lua for their binding to LLVM, hence allowing Podman docker to pack all binaries and ship module.
+We isolate and qualify C++ and Nim for their binding to LLVM, hence allowing Podman docker to pack all binaries and ship module.

-C++ because of its ability to do aggressive optimization and high performance Lua for its high perforamce for running dynamic rule and conditionnal expressive branch Rust for safety execution
+C++ because of its ability to do aggressive optimization and high performance Nim to generate frontend/backend as well as non aggressive optimization

 #### Account management